-The ATS airborne transmitter is placed above the borderline at the height of 10000 meters and 2000 meters.
-The ATS ground receiver antenna is always pointing to the airborne.
-ATS ground receiver antenna height is 10 m or 50 m, and antenna pattern is according to Recommendation ITU-R M.1459 (maximum antenna gain 29 dBi).
-The base station is 9.5 km from the borderline (i.e. two cell radii).
-BS antenna height is 30 m, antenna pattern is according to Recommendation ITU-R F.1336 and antenna downtilt angle is set to 3 degrees.
+The ATS aircraft transmitter is placed above the borderline at the height of 10000 m and 2000 m.
+The ATS ground receiver antenna is always pointing to the aircraft.
+The ATS ground receiver antenna height is 10 m.
+The nearest base station (reference cell) is 9.5 km from the borderline (i.e. two cell radii) and one of its three sectors is looking directly to ATS which corresponds to the worst case.
+The BS antenna height is 30 m, antenna pattern is in accordance with Recommendation ITU-R F.1336 and the antenna downtilt angle is set to 3 degrees.
 A flat-earth terrain profile with land path is considered.

-First, we analyse the ATS ground receiver antenna gain of ITU-R M.1459 towards base station dependence on the distance.
+Firstly, we analyse the ATS ground receiver antenna gain of Recommendation ITU-R M.1459 (maximum antenna gain of 29 dBi) towards base station dependence on the distance.